Folia

-La Folía (Spanish), or Follies (English), also known as folies d'Espagne (French), La Follia (Italian), and Folia (Portuguese), is one of the oldest remembered European musical themes, or primary material, generally melodic, of a composition, on record.
+La Folía (Spanish), or Follies (English), also known as Folies d'Espagne (French), La Follia (Italian), and Folia (Portuguese), is one of the oldest remembered European musical themes, or primary material, generally melodic, of a composition, on record.
 The theme exists in two versions, referred to as early and late folias, the earlier being faster.
+Folias are generally characterized by having a fixed chord progression.

 "The 'later' folia", a harmonic-metric scheme consisting of two eight-bar phrases, was first used in approximately 1670.
 The key signature, showing just one flat for G minor (instead of two), follows a Baroque period practice.